thecodingmontana/nuxt-graphql/README.md

-# 🚀 Nuxt with GraphQL Yoga
+# 🚀 Nuxt with GraphQL Yoga and Client

-A modern, high-performance Nuxt 4 starter template with GraphQL Yoga integration for building robust GraphQL APIs.
+A modern, high-performance Nuxt 4 starter template with GraphQL Yoga server and GraphQL client integration for building and consuming robust GraphQL APIs.

 ## ✨ Introduction

-This project demonstrates how to integrate GraphQL Yoga with Nuxt 4, providing a powerful backend for your Nuxt applications.
+This project demonstrates how to integrate GraphQL Yoga with Nuxt 4, providing a powerful backend and a GraphQL client in the frontend for seamless data fetching.
 GraphQL Yoga is a fully-featured GraphQL server with focus on easy setup, performance and great developer experience.
+The client is pre-configured to connect to your API endpoint and use GraphQL queries and mutations easily.

-## 🔗 GraphQL Yoga Integration
+## 🔗 GraphQL Yoga Server

-This template comes with pre-configured GraphQL Yoga setup:
+This template comes with a pre-configured GraphQL Yoga setup:

 - 🌐 Accessible GraphQL API endpoint at `/api/graphql`
 - 💓 Health check endpoint at `/api/graphql/health`
 - 🧪 Interactive Apollo Sandbox for testing queries
 - 📋 Server-side schema definition and resolvers
 - 🛡️ Type-safe integration with Nuxt's Nitro server

+## 🔗 GraphQL Client

+- 🎯 Pre-configured client that connects to `/api/graphql`
+- 🚀 Easy to use composables and hooks for queries and mutations
+- ⚛️ Supports SSR and client-side fetching
+- 🔄 Works seamlessly with the Nuxt ecosystem

 ## 📘 Features